What is a user story?

 - A user can limit who can see her résumé.

 Examples of Epics

 Large user stories are less detailed, and are generally known as epics.

 Here is an epic agile user story example from a desktop backup product:

 - As a user, I can backup my entire hard drive.

 Because an epic is generally too large for an agile team to complete in one iteration, it is split into multiple smaller user stories before it is worked on.
-The epic above could be split into dozens (or possibly hundreds), including these two:
+The epic above could be split into dozens (or possibly hundreds), including these two example user stories:

 - As a power user, I can specify files or folders to backup based on file size, date created and date modified.

 - As a user, I can indicate folders not to backup so that my backup drive isn't filled up with things I don't need saved.